 “Jesus looked at them and said, With man this is impossible, but not with God; all things are possible with God.”Mark 10:27 NIV

-Being christian is about showing unconditional love just like Jesus to our brothers and sisters despite our differences in opinion.
-I would love to hear from you, what does it mean to be a Christian?
+Being christian is about showing unconditional love just like Jesus to our brothers and sisters despite our differences in opinion, not Christians being judgemental.
+I would love to hear from you, What does it mean to be a Christian?
+What does being a christian mean to you?
 Let me know in the comments below.

 Be Sure To Also Read